 People with mild cases of alcoholism might be able to get away with moderate drinking (though the evidence suggests that even for this population, abstinence will work at least as well).
 Harvard Health cites this table from Project MATCH – I think the Alcohol Dependence Scale they’re using is this one:

-Trying to switch from problem to moderate drinking doesn’t just mean saying “Okay, I’ll drink less”.
+Trying to switch from problem to moderate drinking doesn’t always just mean saying “Okay, I’ll drink less”.
 It can require as much work as Alcoholics Anonymous or other abstinence-only groups.
 See eg Moderation Management (a support group, free) or Moderate Drinking (I think this is a web-based app, hard to tell, $79/3 months).
 Note that both of these groups suggest you stay abstinent for a month before you start your moderate drinking, in order to “change your relationship with alcohol”.
 Whether or not you choose to be abstinent long-term, these groups think it’s important to be the sort of person who could be abstinent, and to prove that to yourself.

 Some medication strategies constrain you to one of these paths or the other.
 Antabuse only works with complete abstinence; the Sinclair method of using naltrexone only works with moderate drinking.
 These drugs have their own pros and cons and you can probably ignore the more generic research if you’re using one of them.